keck9939/SoCDP8/README.md

 ## Building
 Build instructions are in BUILDING.md.

+You might think, that after all the effort of building this, the web server would serve up a PDP8 page that was connected to the SocDP8.
+You would be wrong.
+The code that would allow the client page to connect to the SocDP8 is hard coded out.
+You are actually running some sort of wasm emulator.
+Go figure!

+I am working on removing the wasm stuff and re-enabling the socket connection to the SocDP8 and will update things when I have something that works.

 ## Original README

 This is an implementation of the 1968 **[DEC PDP-8/I]** on <br>